Professor of Law

 LL.M., Temple University School of Law

-- & William L. Reynolds, From Lord Coke to Internet Privacy: The Past, Present and Future of the Law of Electronic Contracting, 72 Maryland Law Review 452 (2013).
+- From Lord Coke to Internet Privacy: The Past, Present and Future of the Law of Electronic Contracting, 72 Maryland Law Review 452 (2013) (with William L. Reynolds)

 - Warranting Data Security, 5 Brooklyn Journal of Corporate, Financial & Commercial Law 63 (2010)

-- & William L. Reynolds, What’s Software Got to Do With It?
-The ALI Principles of the Law of Software Contracts, 84 Tulane L. Rev. 1541 (2010)
+- What’s Software Got to Do With It?
+The ALI Principles of the Law of Software Contracts, 84 Tulane Law Review 1541 (2010) (with William L. Reynolds)